 - Explain available tax benefits;

-- Tell the student about the availability of loan information through the NSLDS Web Site, and the availability of the FSA Student Loan Ombudsman’s Office or 877-557-2575; and
+- Tell the student about the availability of loan information through the NSLDS website, and the availability of the Office of the Ombudsman FSA (877-557-2575); and

 - Collect driver’s license number and state of issuance, expected permanent address, address of next of kin, and name and address of employer (if known), and update any changes to student’s personal information (name, social security number, etc.).